rodneyshupe/Cookbook/Recipes/Entrees-Poultry.rst

 4. Spread olive oil over chicken and then sprinkle liberally with lemon peppers and and herbs de provence.
 5. Preheat the grill on high for 10 minutes.
-Roast the chicken indirectly on a roasting rack for about 15 minutes per lb until the internal meat temperature is 165°F.
+Roast the chicken indirectly on a roasting rack for about 15 minutes per pound until the internal meat temperature is 165°F.
 6. Serve with fresh buttered rolls, salad and a bottle of bubbly.